fastrgv/AdaVenture/README.md

 The linux executable has been recently tested, and runs well on Trisquel, ScientificLinux, OpenSuse, and Mint.

-**If an older Linux system complains that /dev/dsp/ cannot be opened, prepend the "padsp" command:  "padsp <exe-name>".**
+**If an older Linux system complains that /dev/dsp/ cannot be opened, prepend the command with "padsp",EG:  "padsp (ExeName)".**

 Also, the Windows executable can be run on linux using wine thusly: